SeisoLLC/cookiecutter-python/README.md

 cd $(ls -td * | head -1)
 ```

-At this point you need to ensure that there is an empty remote git repository that aligns with the naming of the generated project.
+At this point you need to ensure that there is an empty remote Git repository that aligns with the naming of the generated project.
 If it doesn't yet exist, you
 need to create it.
 Once it exists, you can continue.

 ```bash